12buntu/deepin-manual/manual/deepin-appstore/en_US/index.md

 ## Application Interface

 ### Application Details
-You can enter the interface of application details to know the introduction, size, version, downloads, ratings and so on.
+You can view the application detail interface to know the details, size, version, downloads, and ratings of the application.

 ![1|softwareinterface](jpg/softwareinterface.jpg)